 Some states may require a particular form for a living will; in others, it may be drafted by the person's attorney.
 Check local laws.

-A will — which is different than a living will — is a document identifying whom a person has chosen as:
+A will — which is different from a living will — is a document identifying whom a person has chosen as:

 - Executor: the person who will manage the estate.